Fire Citizens Academy

 No. The second class sessions will be divided into police and fire sessions separately.
 Participants can apply to enter the Academy depending on their level of interest.

-Will I be required to perform functions or have obligations to the departments as a result of attending the Citizens Academy?
+Will I be required to perform functions or have obligations to the police department or fire district as a result of attending the Citizens Academy?

 Not at all.
-The Citizens Academy was formed to offer interested parties a firsthand look at the day-to-day operations, capabilities and functions of the members within the Johnston Police and Johnston-Grimes Fire Departments.
+The Citizens Academy was formed to offer interested parties a firsthand look at the day-to-day operations, capabilities and functions of the members within the Johnston Police and Johnston-Grimes Fire District.

 Are there accommodations for people with disabilities?